gdm413229/swwmgz_m/README.md

 Additional features:
- - Programmable colour tags: Located around various parts of your body, allows quick and easy differentiation between multiple units.
+ - Programmable colour tags: Located around various parts of your body, allows quick and easy differentiation between multiple units (not available due to engine limitations™, so they're always green).
  - Lucky Collar: A little something that your creator gives to all of her creations.
 Reduces incoming damage by 75% when you're below 10% health.
  - User Menu: With the press of a button, open a dedicated menu to see all your